ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 ---

 ## IfShowProgressBar
-Return or set whether the progress bar will be displayed during encoding or decoding.
-It works for any image encoding/decoding related methods.
+Return or set whether the progress bar will be displayed during any encoding, decoding, or transfer activities.

 **Syntax**